laurames/d3-and-data/README.md

 >Have a great day :)

 ##Phases
-####While i'm working not he project i go through phases to help myself realise what i did before and where i'm trying to go.
+######While i'm working i go through phases to help myself realise what i did before and where i'm trying to go.
 These can be found in the /phases folder and are as follows:

 1. Phase one: trying to get data to show up and researching data
 2. Phase two: Plotting a graph with relevant data